GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

    This documentation is a shortened version of `External Equations <https://www.gams.com/latest/docs/UG_ExternalEquations.html>`_.
-   Since we skip many parts, we suggest reading the original documentation after reading this one.
+   Since many parts are skipped, we suggest reading the original documentation after reading this one.

-External equations do **not** work with all the non-linear solvers.
+External equations are **not** compatible with all non-linear solvers.
 This is because external module, the library you would need to implement, is limited to providing functionality for evaluating functions (including their first derivatives) at a specific point.
 Some solvers can also benefit from the use of